microchip-pic-avr-examples/pic16f13145-7-segment-decoder-mplab-mcc/README.md

 ## Setup

-The following peripheral and clock configurations are set up using MPLAB® Code Configurator (MCC) Melody for the PIC16F13145:
+The following peripheral and clock configurations are set up using MPLAB Code Configurator (MCC) Melody for the PIC16F13145:

 1. Configurations Bits:
     - CONFIG1: